Anemone virginiana

 - Flower Description:

-- The 1" diameter flower has five greenish-white petals (which are actually sepals) and a yellow center (which is composed of stamens); usually borne singly.
+- The 3/4 to 1" diameter flower has five greenish-white petals (which are actually sepals) and a yellow center (which is composed of stamens); usually borne singly.
 The flowers are cup-shaped, and the center resembles a thimble.

 -